 At the top of the Gospel Pass you'll find our famous book town, Hay-on-Wye, and five miles to the west, the oldest Welsh chapel still in use today.
 A moving Grade 1-listed chapel on a small country road, Maes-yr-Onnen was converted from a cattle-shed in 1696.
 As non-conformists were not allowed to worship until the late 17th century, secret meetings were held here before then.
 Oliver Cromwell is said to have once joined the throng.

 You can still worship here – United Reformed Services are held here every Sunday.
-You can stay next door as well.
-The farmhouse adjoining the chapel is now a gorgeous, beamed and boarded Landmark Trust property, available for holiday rentals.
 The view of the Black Mountains from here is also worth a trip alone.

 St Gwendoline's Church, Talgarth, Powys

 In the beautiful village of Talgarth the 14th century St Gwendoline’s Church dominates the skyline.
 Here, one of Wales’ most important Christian figures was converted to his faith: Howell Harris, who helped lead the first Welsh Methodist Revival.
 He preached passionately all around Wales, but his heart belonged here.
 He was quite a celebrity in his day too: 20,000 people were said to have attended his funeral.
 He is buried by the altar rails.

 To go inside, ask for the keys at the village’s Visitor Information Centre.
 You'll find a lovely, small museum about his life a mile outside Talgarth too, based at his old home, Coleg Trefeca.
 Today, this building is also a centre for spiritual retreat, continuing the work its committed old owner began.

 Brecon Cathedral, Brecon, Powys